-Across the world, civil society groups, activists, communities, unions and workers confront the negative impacts of business activities and corporate behaviour on a daily basis.
-In their struggles to secure justice and accountability, they frequently encounter the harmful strategies used by companies to deny or avoid responsibility for the harms done.
+Across the world, communities, workers, activists, NGOs, and trade unions confront the negative impacts of business activities and corporate behaviour on a daily basis.
+But when they seek justice and accountability, they often encounter the harmful strategies that companies use to deny or avoid responsibility.

-Mind the Gap has identified XX counter-strategies which we group into Y categories:
+To combat companies’ harmful strategies, Mind the Gap has identified 11 counter-strategies, which we group into four main categories: